 Key Takeaways

-- Reliable Digital SAT preparation depends on using platforms that accurately reflect official test structure, difficulty progression, and scoring logic, with the College Board and EdisonOS among the most widely used by students and educators.
+- High-impact Digital SAT preparation depends on using platforms that accurately reflect official test structure, difficulty progression, and scoring logic.

-This guide is written primarily for SAT tutors, tutoring firms, and academic coaches who need to recommend or use reliable Digital SAT platforms for their students.
-It’s also useful for students and parents who want clarity, not marketing noise.
+This guide helps SAT tutors, tutoring firms, and academic coaches who need to recommend or use reliable Digital SAT platforms for their students.
+It’s also useful for students and parents who want objective clarity.

 To keep this comparison relevant for tutoring use cases, we narrowed the list to seven platforms using the following criteria: